-- Because it over achieves! - The classic question for many Internet technologies is scaling - "what if everyone does it?" - BBR is not a scalable approach - It works so well while it is used by just a few users, some of the time - But when it is active, BBR has the ability to slaughter concurrent loss-based flows - Which sends all the wrong signals to the TCP ecosystem - The loss-based flows convert to BBR to compete on equal terms - The network is then a BBR vs BBR environment, which is unstable
+- Because it over achieves! - The classic question for many Internet technologies is scaling - "what if everyone does it?" - BBR is not a scalable approach in competition with loss-based flows - It works so well while it is used by just a few users, some of the time - But when it is active, BBR has the ability to slaughter concurrent loss-based flows - Which sends all the wrong signals to the TCP ecosystem - The loss-based flows convert to BBR to compete on equal terms - The network is then a BBR vs BBR environment, which is unstable